zephyrproject-rtos/zephyr/doc/application/apps_object_conf.rst

 Microkernel Object Configuration
 ################################

-Microkernel objects are explained fully in the :ref:`zephyr_primer`.
+Microkernel objects are explained fully in the :ref:`kernel`.
 See :ref:`microkernel` for example MDEF entries.

 Procedure